Hortasha/jsframeworkMa1/README.md

 </body>
 ```

-You only require <div/> with the id of #slider that contain all images.
+You only require 'div' with the id of #slider that contain all images.
 The code.js file with make all images 100% width and create a new div with navigation to rotate through the images.